nvidia-holoscan/holohub/README.md

 [![Operators](https://img.shields.io/badge/Operators-45-59A700)](https://github.com/nvidia-holoscan/holohub/tree/main/operators)
 [![Tutorials](https://img.shields.io/badge/Tutorials-7-59A700)](https://github.com/nvidia-holoscan/holohub/tree/main/tutorials)

 HoloHub is a central repository for the NVIDIA Holoscan AI sensor processing community to share apps and extensions.
-We invite users and developers of extensions and applications for the Holoscan Platform to reuse and contribute components and sample applications.
+We invite users and developers of extensions and applications for the Holoscan platform to reuse and contribute components and sample applications.

 Visit the [HoloHub landing page](https://nvidia-holoscan.github.io/holohub/) for details on available HoloHub projects.